-- A man in his early 40s was cleaning jet engine parts was soaked with alkaline corrosive fluid.
-Even though the man was wearing protective equipment the man became soaked when the hose come undone.
-The man suffered 2nd degree burns in multiple areas of his body. - A female in her early 20's suffered 2nd degree burns while using a fire extinguisher to put out an oil fire due to the backsplash of the burning oil.
+- A man in his early 40s was cleaning jet engine parts that were soaked with alkaline corrosive fluid.
+Even though the man wore protective equipment, he suffered 2nd degree burns in multiple areas of his body when the hose came undone. - A female in her early 20's suffered 2nd degree burns from a backsplash of burning oil while using a fire extinguisher to put out an oil fire in a fast-food restaurant. - A man in his late 50's sustained a second degree burn to a foot when a coworker dropped a pot of boiling water on his foot while working in a brewery.